Kuanhao-Chao/splam/docs/source/index.rst

 .. image:: https://img.shields.io/badge/platform-macOS_/Linux_/Windows-green.svg

-Why splam?
+Why Splam?
 ==================

-splam is a splice junction recognition model based on a deep grouped residual convolutional neural network that offers fast and precise assessment of splice junctions.
+Splam is a splice junction recognition model based on a deep residual convolutional neural network that offers **fast and precise** assessment of splice junctions.

-There are two primary applications of splam:
+There are two primary applications of Splam:

 .. splam is useful if you want to :

-1. improve your **alignmnet file**. splam evaluates the quality of splice alignments and removes those that contain spurious splice junctions.
+1. Improving your **alignmnet file**.
+Splam evaluates the quality of splice alignments and removes those that contain spurious splice junctions.
 This removal process significantly enhances the quality of the downstream transcriptome assembly [:ref:`Link <alignment-detailed-section>`].

-2. evaluate the quality of introns in your **annotation file or assembled transcripts** [:ref:`Link <annotation-detailed-section>`].
+2. Evaluating the quality of introns in your **annotation file or assembled transcripts** [:ref:`Link <annotation-detailed-section>`].

-splam is free, it's open source, it's a light weight deep learning model, and it's in Python!
+Splam is free, it's open source, it's a light weight deep learning model, and it's in Python!

 ..
 It was trained on donor and acceptor pairs combined and focuses on a narrow window of 400 basepairs surrounding each splice site, inspired by the understanding that the splicing process primarily depends on signals within this specific region.